paranoiyeah/git-pairs/README.md

 ### Usage

+- Call `pairs`(macOS/linux) in terminal
+- Call `~/git-pairs/pairs` in windows git bash
-Call `pairs` anywhere within your terminal to select pairs, use space to toggle, enter to confirm
+- Use space to toggle, enter to confirm

 ### Behind the scene